-Daily Employees Weekly Employees Holidays Not Worked Work time credit of minimum call.
-This is compensation for readiness to perform services even though no actual work is required.
-Holidays Worked Double time.
+Daily Employees Weekly Employees Holidays Not Worked Work time credit of m compensation for reaction though no actual world diness to perform services even Holidays Worked Double time.
 (Hours worked are excluded from weekly computation for the six-day workweek.)
 Hours worked are included in weekly computation of work time for the six-day week.
 In addition, holiday premium pay for an equal number of hours.